jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/screenshot/index.rst

 :attr:`~accwidgets.screenshot.ScreenshotButton.captureFailed` will fire.

-Lastly, if specified e-Logbook activity does not exist on the server, the action/button will remain disabled, and the :attr:`LogbookModel.activities_failed <accwidgets.screenshot.LogbookModel.activities_failed>` signal will fire.
+Lastly, if specified e-Logbook activity does not exist on the server, the action/button will remain disabled, and the :attr:`~accwidgets.screenshot.ScreenshotButton.activitiesFailed`, :attr:`ScreenshotAction.activities_failed <accwidgets.screenshot.ScreenshotAction.activities_failed>` and :attr:`LogbookModel.activities_failed <accwidgets.screenshot.LogbookModel.activities_failed>` signals will fire.

 .. note:: The connection to the e-logbook server is attempted only after **both** RBAC token and activity name are
           provided, therefore you will not receive the :attr:`~accwidgets.screenshot.LogbookModel.activities_failed`